iamabdul01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a  script that sets the permission to the file hello as follows:
+a script that sets the mode of the file hello

-Owner: no permission at all
-Group: no permission at all
-Other users: all the permissions